 These are all held together by connective tissue, the fascia being one type of tissue.
 Then we get into the other areas like the cartilage, tendons, dermis, even the tissue that you find around your nails and your hair; these are all connective types of tissue.

-With seaweed providing an option in the world of Vegan collagen sources to keep this tissue strong this is great news.
+With seaweed providing an option in the world of stimulating Vegan collagen sources to keep this tissue strong, this is great news.

 The human body is capable of making its own collagen in our younger years.
-Typically, this reduces dramatically once you pass the age of 30 (see the Collagen Types in the Human Body infographic below).
-Our bodies start out with an abundant supply of collagen when we are infants, but it’s pretty much down hill after then.
+Typically, this reduces dramatically once you pass the age of 30.

 Some would say that there is increasing evidence supporting the argument that with the right nutrients our bodies can continue to create collagen long into old age.